-The team also plans to invest in direct school social worker and AmeriCorps support to closely monitor attendance and implement research-based strategies to address any issues.
-Team members were recently informed of the Attendance Works self assessment and are considering implementing this upon return of in-person schooling.
+The team also plans to continue to invest in direct school social worker and AmeriCorps support to closely monitor attendance and implement research-based strategies to address any issues.
+Team members were recently informed of the Attendance Works self assessment and are considering implementing this upon return of the new school year.